lsteved/hello-world/New SEC Survey Procedure TEST DOC.md

 Future Fall Term Release Periods: the 2 weeks leading into January 31st of the following calendar year

 - Potential issue 2:
 As also noted in the Description...
-I removed the ability of Professors to Backup activities for the Survey Feedback Activity/module, though they can still back it up as part of a full course backup
+I removed the ability of Professors to Backup activities for the Survey Feedback Activity/module, though they can still back it up as part of a full course backup.

 ## Relevant Links